 Here is a link to an online version - Date and Weather Chart Online

-We complete our self-registration, while at home encourage your child to have a go at writing their name independently, copying your writing of their name, or writing over the top of your writing.
+We complete our self-registration, while at home encourage your child to have a go at writing the initial sound of their name or their full name independently, they could copy from your writing of their name, or writing over the top of your writing.

 Remember to support your child in holding their pencil using their pincer grip with their chosen hand.